Cloud Collaboration for Architects: Best Practices for Small Firms

 Real-World Example

 For design, they adopted SketchUp to enable team members to work on the same files simultaneously, reducing errors and enhancing client engagement through real-time updates.
-For project management, they used BigTime to track time and budgets, integrating it with QuickBooks Online to gain a live view of cash flow and overall firm profitability.
+For project management, they used BigTime to track time and budgets, integrating it with QuickBooks Online to gain a monthly snapshot of cash flow and overall firm profitability.

 Slack helped with communication, giving the team dedicated channels for each project.
 This made it easy to share updates and stay organized, regardless of location.